pinobatch/240p-test-mini/gameboy/README.md

 144p Test Suite
 ===============
-This ROM represents an attempt to port parts of Artemio Urbina's 240p Test Suite to the Game Boy, as a way of learning the Game Boy CPU.
+This ROM is a port of Artemio Urbina's 240p Test Suite to the Game Boy, as a way of learning the Game Boy CPU.

 Build requirements: RGBDS, Python 3, Pillow, and GNU Make